Ironman2314532/Robot-Teleoperation-with-Augmented-Reality-Virtual-Surrogates/README.md

 - Research Guide: [Robot teleoperation with augmented reality virtual surrogates](https://ieeexplore.ieee.org/abstract/document/8673306)
 - Android App Testing Guide: [Quickly preview your game on Android Device | Unity Tutorial](https://youtu.be/iCXwaehzRFQ)
+- Export Unity Project to Android: [How to Export your game in Unity for Android](https://youtu.be/fbcJjZInt-A)
 - Understanding Augmented Reality in Unity: [Augmented Reality for Everyone - Full Course](https://youtu.be/WzfDo2Wpxks)
 - Configuring Controller in Unity: [CONTROLLER INPUT in Unity!](https://youtu.be/p-3S73MaDP8)
 - WayPoint Tracking Design: [Unity Basics - Waypoint Path system in Unity](https://youtu.be/EwHiMQ3jdHw)